Close-in weapon system: Land-based

-CIWS are also used on land in the form of C-RAM.
+CIWS are also used on land in the form of Pantsir and C-RAM.
 On a smaller scale, active protection systems are used in some tanks (to destroy rocket propelled grenades (RPGs), and several are in development.
 The Drozd system was deployed on Soviet Naval Infantry tanks in the early 1980s, but later replaced by explosive reactive armour.
 Other systems that are available or under development are the Russian Arena, Israeli Trophy, American Quick Kill and South African-Swedish LEDS-150.

 Laser systems

 Laser-based CIWS systems are being researched.
 In August 2014 an operational prototype was deployed to the Persian Gulf aboard USS Ponce.
 The Scientific and Technological Research Council of Turkey (Turkish: Türkiye Bilimsel ve Teknolojik Araştırma Kurumu, TÜBİTAK) is the second organisation after the US to have developed and tested a High Power Laser CIWS prototype System which is intended to be used on the TF-2000 class frigate and on Turkish airborne systems.